 Citrus are vitamin rich, great tasting and can be picked progressively over quite a long time.
-Early Mandarins begin to ripen from early June with oranges grapefruit and lemons holding on until November.
+Mandarins begin to ripen from early June with oranges grapefruit and lemons holding on until November.

 This winter-early spring fruiting makes citrus so valuable when other fruit is more expensive.
 They are also very attractive trees with their glossy green leaves, fragrant blossom in spring and coloured fruit in winter.

 Citrus will grow in warm or mild climate zones.